Jacek Kleyff is a poet, composer, actor and painter. He was born on 1st August 1947 in Warsaw.

 He is the son of architect and academic lecturer Zygmunt Kleyff.
 In 1979, Jacek Kleyff graduated from the Warsaw University of Technology.
 Along with Michał Tarkowski and Janusz Weiss, Kleyff created Salon Niezależnych (Independent Salon).
 He was also a vocalist and musician in the band Orkiestra Na Zdrowie (Orchestra for Health).
 In 2006, Kleyff attempted to run for municipal commissioner of Warsaw as a member of the Gamonie i Krasnoludki (Losers and Leprechauns, trans.
 OT) party, without much success.

 Jacek Kleyff is a legend of Polish music.
 In 1969, together with Janusz Weiss and Michał Tarkowski, he created the Salon Niezależnych cabaret.
 Over the six years of its existence Salon Niezależnych’s artists became extremely popular due to its intellectual style, which was preferred by audiences.
 The members of the cabaret had started playing a few years before.
-Jacek Kleyff recalled an amusing anecdote of how his friend Michał Tarkowski often practiced by playing guitar in the bathroom.
+Jacek Kleyff recalled an amusing anecdote of how his friend Michał Tarkowski often practised by playing guitar in the bathroom.

 Salon Niezależnych was influenced by the defining moments of its generation, such as the 1968 Polish political crisis.
 A combination of international and domestic factors had given rise to a vicious anti-Semitic campaign which began a year before the crisis.
 Another factor of the social unrest was the cancellation of a Romantic play by Adam Mickiewicz – Forefathers’ Eve.
 The authorities claimed that the theatrical event contained Russophobic elements.
 Its cancellation triggered student protests and a violent response by the authorities.
 The ban of Forefathers’ Eve was followed by demonstrations which resulted in numerous police detentions.